salmanrjs/Subs/README.md

 ## Usage

-The tool reads subdomains from `wordlist.txt`.
+The tool reads subdomains from `wordlist.txt` by default.
+You can provide a custom wordlist using the -w option.

 ### Start scan